 So you’re a photographer.
 And not just any type of photographer—you’re a wedding photographer.
 You’ve chosen a profession that requires many different skills, not the least of which is your ability to take a great picture.

 But there’s a lot more to running a successful business than just having a service to offer.
 Many people have had a great idea or a special talent but have not been able to capitalize on that talent.
 This article is intended to help you achieve your dream of working on your own, providing a unique service to deserving clients, and doing it all successfully.

 The Real Cost of a Wedding Photography Business

-First and foremost let’s get the necessities out of the way.
-If you’re going into business as a wedding photographer there are certain things you are going to have to have at a minimum.
-Some photographers have done without some of the following items but to be honest I wouldn’t suggest it.
+First and foremost, let’s get the necessities out of the way.
+If you’re going into business as a wedding photographer there are certain things you have to have at a minimum.
+Some photographers have done without some of the following items, but to be honest, I wouldn’t suggest it.
 These are just the basics to get you started.
-You can build up your equipment later on.
-Each of the following items is listed within its own article:
+You can build up your equipment later on:

 - website (with a secure gallery for customers) and email